A1cX/AI_Log_PoC/README.md

 - Improve anomaly detection with **template rarity** (rare log patterns).
 - Add more **features** for machine learning (capital words, message length, special characters).
 - Generate **better visualizations** of anomalies.
-- Use this project as example and foundational work for replicating the process in a possible test environement to handle **Genesys logs** when they become available.
+- Use this project as example and foundational work for replicating the process in a possible test environement to handle **specific application logs** when they become available.

 x